vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/class_system/README.md

 * Classes are created using `Ext.create`, for example `Ext.create('SomeClass', {some: 'configuration'})`
 * Always usine the `config` syntax to get automatic getters and setters and have a much cleaner codebase

-At this point you can already go about creating classes in your app, but the class system takes care of a few more things that will be helpful to lear are a few other things the class system does.
+At this point you can already go about creating classes in your app, but the class system takes care of a few more things that will be helpful to learn are a few other things the class system does.

 ## Dependencies and Dynamic Loading